Azure/azure-sdk-for-net/eng/common/TestResources/New-TestResources.ps1.md

 ```

 ### -Environment
-Opptional name of the cloud environment.
+Optional name of the cloud environment.
 The default is the Azure Public Cloud
 ('AzureCloud')